One night Mike and Jeremy see Mike’s new neighbor — and what they see amazes both of them.

 Jeremy took a deep breath.
 He hated this kind of question because he didn’t want to lie, but knew he had to varnish the truth.

 “It’s just me and my mom.
 She’s a waitress.
-She has a boyfriend, and I don’t like him, and they went on a vacation.
-They’re in Hermosillo, Mexico.
+She has a boyfriend, and I don’t like him.
+They went on a vacation, and they’re in Hermosillo, Mexico.
 That’s on the east side of Gulf of California.
 So right now I’m on my own.
 It’ll be nice when she gets back.”
 ‘If she ever gets back,’ Jeremy thought.
 ‘Why is my life so fucked up?’

 Mike had held back, letting Jeremy answer the third degree about his family situation.
 Then it was his turn.

 “My mom is an English teacher at Clayton Valley High in Clayton.
 My dad works for Adobe in San Jose.
 He’s a programmer.
 I have a sister who’s a sophomore at UCLA, and she lives in an apartment near the campus.
 She’s a microbiology major with a minor in biochemistry.
 She’s nineteen.
 I also have three brothers, the triplets, who are thirteen and a half years old.
 They go to Foothill Middle School.”

 “Triplets?
 Oh my!”
 Mrs. Emerson exclaimed.
 Mike grinned before continuing.